codebro634/Benchmark_Games/README.md

 ./BenchmarkGamesRelease -s 42 -n 100 -m navigation --margs map=3_Anand.txt -a mcts --aargs iterations=200
 ```

 In `Utils/ModelMaker.cpp` and `Utils/AgentMaker.cpp` the available arguments for each model/agent can be looked up.
-If one wants to evaluate an own agent this one, its arguments have to be added in `Utils/AgentMaker.cpp`.
+If one wants to evaluate an own agent this way, its arguments have to be added in `Utils/AgentMaker.cpp`.

 ### Manual evaluation of a random agent
 Instead of directly calling the executable, next, we will demonstrate in the following code snippet how to run a random agent for a single episode on a Game of Life instance and output the total reward obtained.